-have resided in New York State (NYS) for 12 continuous months; be a U.S. citizen or eligible non-citizen; graduate from a NYS high school in the class of 2015; enroll full time as a first time student in an eligible NYS college for the fall 2015 term; and have achieved at least two of the following during high school:
+Have resided in New York State (NYS) for 12 continuous months;

+Be a U.S. citizen or eligible non-citizen;

+Graduate from a NYS high school in the class of 2016;

+Enroll full-time as a first time student in an eligible NYS college for the Fall 2016 term; and Have achieved at least two of the following during high school:

-have graduated with a grade point average (GPA) of 3.3 or above; have graduated "with honors" on a New York State Regents diploma, or received a score of 3 or higher on two or more Advanced Placement (or AP) examinations; have graduated within the top 15% of his or her high school class.
+Graduated with a grade point average (GPA) of 3.3 or above;

+Graduated "with honors" on a New York State Regents diploma, or received a score of 3 or higher on two or more Advanced Placement (or AP) examinations;

+Graduated within the top 15 percent of his or her high school class.